 - Deploy on UCP - The developer might want to do a test deployment on an integration environment on UCP in the case where the development machine does not have the ability or access to all the resources to run the entire application.
 They might also want to test whether the application scales properly if it's deployed as a service.
 In this case the developer would use CLI-based access to deploy the application on UCP.

-$ eval $(<env.sh)to point the Docker client to UCP.
-Then run the following commands:
+$ docker context use <ucp context>to point the Docker client to UCP.
+Then run the following command:

 - Test the Application - The developer can then test the deployed application on UCP from his machine to validate the configuration of the test environment.

 - Commit to Version Control - Once the application is tested on UCP, the developer can commit the files used to create the application, its images, and its configuration to version control.
 This commit triggers the CI/CD workflow.

 Docker Desktop Enterprise provides local development, testing, and building of Docker applications on Mac and Windows.
 With work performed locally, developers can leverage a rapid feedback loop before pushing code or Docker images to shared servers / continuous integration infrastructure.

 Docker Desktop Enterprise (DDE) takes Docker Desktop Community, formerly known as Docker for Windows and Docker for Mac, a step further with simplified enterprise application development and maintenance.
 With DDE, IT organizations can ensure developers are working with the same version of Docker Desktop and can easily distribute Docker Desktop to large teams using third-party endpoint management applications.
 With the Docker Desktop graphical user interface (GUI), developers do not have to work with lower-level Docker commands and can auto-generate Docker artifacts.